FastMaster678/FastMaster678/README.md

 - 👋 Hi, I’m @FastMaster678!
 Nice to meet you!
-- 🌱 I've been examining OpenCorePkg's file structure to get a better grasp on coding.
-(Noob here)
+- 🌱 I barely know how to code, but I've learned a snippet or two from projects I like.
-- 😀 Outside of GitHub, my business is making animations in Adobe Flash/Animate.
+- 😀 Most of the time, I make animations in Adobe Flash/Animate.
-- 🎨 That said, I love art/animation, making computer apps work, and more.
+- 🎨 That said, I love art/animation.
-- 🙌 I hope to be the best coder I can on GitHub!
+- 🙌 Uhhhh, yeah!
-- 👊 When something doesn't work, you have to try every logical solution your brain can come up with, before you give up.
+- 👊 When something doesn't work, you should try every logical solution your brain can come up with, before you give up.
-- 👀 I'm interested in making a game in Adobe Flash/Animate.
+- 👀 I animate for YouTube on my personal YouTube channel!
+Check it out in the Links section on this profile!
+- 🙂 Outside of all that,
 - I love the Nintendo Wii,
 <img src="/Docs/Additional Files/1200px-Wii-console.jpg" width="600" height="600">